 Notification of Awards

 A panel of judges will review the submitted proposals and make recommendations for awards.
-The Paul R. Judy Center reserves the right to not select any grantees.
-For the November 20 deadline, applicants will be notified by December 15.
-For the March 1 deadline, applicants will be notified by March 31.
+The IML reserves the right to not select any grantees.
+For the October 1 deadline, applicants will be notified by November 15.
+For the February 1 deadline, applicants will be notified by March 15.
 Successful grantees will receive an explanation of the amount of their grant, as well as an explanation of specific expenses indicated in the grantee’s budget proposal that the money is intended to support.
 Thus, the submission of an accurate and detailed budget is very important.
 Under no circumstances will food or beverages be considered a reimbursable expense.
 Grantees will receive half of the grant amount upon acceptance of the award, and the second half of the grant amount upon submission of a post-project report.
 The post-project report must be submitted within 30 days of completion of the project

 Requirements of Grantees